swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 ## Initialize Dataset

-First we have to load the dataset and store the the number of males with their corresponding number of rings into a new variable.
+First we have to load the dataset and store the number of males with their corresponding number of rings into a new variable.
 The same goes for female:

 ```{code-cell}